“But seek first His kingdom and His righteousness, and all these things will be added to you.”

 Growth through Discussion

-As you dive into the heart of Dr. Evans’ teaching, use the following questions to generate thoughts to meditate on.
+As you dive into the heart of Dr. Evans’ teaching, use the following questions to generate discussion among your group.

 Now is the time to apply the wisdom of what you have learned to your life, as you express the depth of your relationship with God through service to Him and others.